linux-china/dotenvx-rs/README.md

 **Tips**: you can use `dotenvx set --encrypt my_private_pem - < ./xxx.pem` to encrypt any text file as a key-value pair in the
 `.env` file.

-### Why sign .env file?
+### Why sign the.env file?

 The `.env` file still text file, and other people or tools can modify it, and let the application load the modified `.env` file, which may cause security issues.

-For example, you have an email which is a PayPal account to receive payments.
+For example, you have an email, which is a PayPal account to receive payments.
 Of course, you don't want others to change the email address to their own PayPal account, and then you will lose your money.

 To prevent this, the `.env` file is signed with a signature(secp256k1) and put in the metadata section of the file.